Buying Tickets to Looe

 From West Looe you can walk the short but steep walk up to Hannafore.
 This mainly residential area is home to the Hannafore Point Hotel.
 The views across the whole of the bay and over Looe Island are stunning and on a clear day you can see for miles.

-Looe Island, also known as St George’s Island, has had people living on it since the Iron Age and at one time was a pilgrimage for early Christians.
+Looe Island, also known as St George’s Island, is a nature reserve which you can visit on boat trips from East Looe.
+The island was inhabited by people as far back as the Iron Age, and at one time was a site for early Christian pilgrimages.

 The Island’s most colourful history was throughout the 17th and 18th centuries when it was used by smugglers.
 There is more on the history of the Island and smuggling in the town in the excellent Old Guildhall Museum in East Looe.